Aliases for PPP4R2 Gene

 The protein encoded by this gene is a regulatory subunit of the serine/threonine-protein phosphatase 4 complex.
 In addition to being required for efficient DNA double strand break repair, this complex plays a role in organization of microtubules at centrosomes and processing of spliceosomal snRNPs.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Dec 2015]

 GeneCards Summary for PPP4R2 Gene

 PPP4R2 (Protein Phosphatase 4 Regulatory Subunit 2) is a Protein Coding gene.
+Diseases associated with PPP4R2 include Ulceroglandular Tularemia and Retinitis Pigmentosa 6.
 Among its related pathways are DNA Double-Strand Break Repair.
-GO annotations related to this gene include protein binding, bridging and protein phosphatase type 4 regulator activity.
+Gene Ontology (GO) annotations related to this gene include protein binding, bridging.